News Desk

 Dr Ed Hammond, who is working with the Clean Cooling Network on our design of equitable and sustainable Community Cooling Solutions for Africa, looks at some questions from history in terms of cold-chain deployment.

-Refrigeration Natural Refrigerants Low-GWP Refrigerants Food Waste Reduction Cold-chain Logistics Carbon Footprint A Cool World 2025
+Food Waste Reduction Refrigeration Natural Refrigerants Low-GWP Refrigerants Cold-chain Logistics Carbon Footprint A Cool World 2025

 Students at ACES receiving information about the use of solar energy panels